Building inclusivity and understanding with a glossary of neurodiversity associated terms and phrases

 (noun)

-The range of differences in individual brain function and behavioral traits, regarded as part of normal variation in the human population.13
+The wide range of differences in individual brain function and behavioral traits, regarded as part of normal variation in the human population is the definition of neurodiversity.13

 Neurodiversity Celebration Week

-Occurring in March of each year, Neurodiversity Celebration Week is a worldwide initiative that challenges stereotypes and misconceptions about neurological differences.
+Occurring in March of each year, Neurodiversity Celebration Week is a worldwide initiative within the neurodiversity movement that challenges stereotypes and misconceptions about neurological differences.
 By providing schools, universities, and organizations with the opportunity to recognize the many talents each individual possesses and the numerous advantages of being neurodivergent.
-The aim is to transform how neurodivergent individuals are perceived and supported and to create more inclusive and equitable cultures that celebrate differences and empower everyone.14
+The aim is to transform how neurodivergent individuals are perceived and supported and to create more inclusive and equitable cultures that include people, celebrate differences, and empower everyone.14

 Neurotypical